Sidney Brichto

 Brichto was also a prolific author, having written extensively in the Jewish and national press.

 One of his last projects, called The People's Bible, was the publishing of a series of new translations of the Bible, both the Old and New Testaments.
-Rabbi Brichto believed that the concept of God is more important than questions of His existence.
+Brichto believed that the concept of God is more important than questions of His existence.
 Equally, the Bible is relevant not because of the veracity of its stories, but because of the morality of its myths.
 His translations aimed to achieve accessibility as literature, and to do this, he controversially added sections to improve readability and removed large areas of non-consequential material to the appendices.

+Views

+Compromise between Orthodox and Progressive streams

+In 1987, he published widely-discussed proposals for a historic compromise between progressive streams of Judaism and Orthodox Judaism.
+He advocated for the Orthodox Beit Din to oversee contentious areas.
+In return, progressive rabbis would earn respect from the Orthodox rabbinate, a degree of recognition and a role in Beit Din processes concerning progressive Jewry.
+Brichto's proposals encouraged rabbi John Levi to support such an initiative in Melbourne.

+Among Brichto's proposals, progressive streams of Judaism would stop processing their own conversions to Judaism.
+Instead, their prospective converts would have their status conferred on them by an Orthodox Beit Din.
+The Beit Din would be expected to show more leniency than usual, but only expecting that those before them demonstrate knowledge of Orthodox practice rather than observance.